 Complete nomination packages are due to the Graduate Awards Officers in the Office of Graduate & Postdoctoral Studies (email@example.com) no later than Friday, February 15, 2019.

 If you have any questions, please do not hesitate to ask.

 |February 15, 2019|

 Arrell Graduate Scholarships 2019-20 - Deadlines to Apply: Feb.
 22 (Admission Application) & March 1 (Scholarship Application)

 The Arrell Food Institute at the University of Guelph is now accepting scholarship applications for students entering a graduate program in the Summer 2019, Fall 2019 or Winter 2020 semesters.
 The Institute is seeking emerging scholars who are not only academically outstanding but also passionately committed to ensuring that future generations are well fed, that diets are nutritious and equitable, and that agriculture is sustainable.
 These scholarships are supported through the Arrell Family Foundation’s generous gift to the University of Guelph, and are valued at $50,000/year for 2 years (master’s students) or 4 years (doctoral students).

 As a complement to their graduate research, successful Arrell Scholars will provide leadership within multi-disciplinary teams of graduate students, who will work with community, government and industry partners, and University of Guelph experts linked to the Arrell Food Institute, to address global food issues.

-In order to be considered for this opportunity, prospective students must submit both a scholarship application AND a complete application for admission to a graduate program at Guelph no later than December 15, 2017.
+In order to be considered for this opportunity, prospective students must submit both a scholarship application AND a complete application for admission to a graduate program by the following deadlines.